-Keep reading to learn how NAC may benefit the body.
-We also describe risks, including side effects, associated with the supplement.
+This article discusses how NAC may benefit the body.
+It also describes the risks and side effects associated with the supplement.

 Treating psychiatric conditions

-Increasing the amount of NAC in the body may boost levels of some neurotransmitters, and this may improve a person’s mental function.
+Increasing the amount of NAC in the body may boost levels of some neurotransmitters, which may improve a person’s mental function.

 While research into NAC as a means of relieving psychiatric symptoms may be promising, most doctors would not recommend it as a sole treatment.